Serbia

 • Power of Attorney requirements

 The IP Office does not set the deadline for submitting a POA.
-Instead, if the applicant does not supply a simply signed original of the Power of Attorney at the time of filing, the examiner issues an invitation once the application has reached its turn for examination, setting a deadline of 60 days from its receipt.
-The deadline may be extended.
+Instead, if the applicant does not supply a simply signed original of the Power of Attorney at the time of filing, the Serbian IPO will issue an invitation during the examination of formal requirements, setting a deadline of two months from receipt of the invitation for its submission.
+The deadline may be extended upon request.

 • Assignment Deed